kktse/kktse.github.io/_posts/2017-07-24-open-lapping-smartphone-cayuga.markdown

 ![Lap Time]({{ site.url }}/assets/images/2017-07-24/laptime.svg)

 # Speed
-Vehicle speed is another good channel to look at since it is directly releated to lap time.
+Vehicle speed is another good channel to look at since it is directly related to lap time.
 The vehicle speed in this scenario is provided by the GPS on the smartphone.
-Here we sumarize the data in a box plot.
+Here we summarize the data in a box plot.

 ![Lateral Acceleration]({{ site.url }}/assets/images/2017-07-24/speed.svg)

 # Lateral Acceleration
 Lets dig a bit deeper and look at the accelerometer data.
-The 1 Hz data stream is too coarse to look at as a time series, so we again sumarize the data with a box plot.
+The 1 Hz data stream is too coarse to look at as a time series, so we again summarize the data with a box plot.

 ![Lateral Acceleration]({{ site.url }}/assets/images/2017-07-24/lateral_acceleration.svg)

-It can difficult to interpret just the raw lateral acceleration values.
+It be can difficult to interpret just the raw lateral acceleration values.
 Taking the absolute value can help bring out any trends or patterns in the data.
 ![Absolute Lateral Acceleration]({{ site.url }}/assets/images/2017-07-24/abs_lateral_acceleration.svg)

 # Longitudinal Acceleration
-The longitudinal acceleration data can also be summarized in the same was at the lateral acceleration data to reveal brake and drive performance.
+The longitudinal acceleration data can also be summarized in the same way as the lateral acceleration data to reveal brake and drive performance.
 ![Longitudinal Acceleration]({{ site.url }}/assets/images/2017-07-24/longitudinal_acceleration.svg)